CalebQ42/MCStarter/README.md

 systemctl --user start mcstarter
 ```

-Important: Unless you specify a global working directory, the default working directory is `$HOME`.
+Unless you specify a global working directory, the default working directory is `$HOME`.

 As root: